 There are a few things that hold a very special place in Jessica Maloney’s life; family, friends, music and her vision impaired pet bird Doody.
 The 32-year-old identical twin has steely determination, after finding herself with diminishing vision in her late 20s and overcoming the challenges that this brought.

 In 2011, Uveitis was found in Jessica’s left eye and by 2016 it had appeared in the other.
-Since then, Jessica has faced resignation from her job, giving up her beloved Roller derby, and beginning her journey to independence as a young person with vision impairment.
+Since then, Jessica has faced resignation from her job, giving up her beloved Roller derby, and beginning her journey to independence as a young adult with vision impairment.

 Now, she is a bold and fiercely independent woman who won’t let any vision impairment stand in the way of enjoying her passions.